D-a-rt/d-art.fixed-price/README.md

 $ d-art.contracts compile-contract -t <contract-title>
     (Compile the contract corresponding to the title - if no title specified compile the two contracts)

-$ d-art.contracts deploy-contract -t <contract-title>
+$ d-art.contracts deploy-contract -t <contract-deploy-title>
     (Deploy the contract corresponding to the title - if no title specified deploy the two contracts)

 $ d-art.contracts contract-size -t <contract-title>